- 59.1 in

 - Condition at Hatching

-- Covered with down and able to walk and swim soon after hatching.
-Feed themselves within one day.
+- Covered with down and able to walk and swim within a few hours of hatching.